cyberbotics/urdf2webots/docs/tutorial.md

 ## Converting the URDF to a PROTO file

 Convert the model.urdf with the following command.
 I recommend the 2 added parameters:
-**--box-collision** simplifies objects.
+**--box-collision**: simplifies objects.
 This can greatly improve the simulation of object interactions, especially grasping.

 **--multi-file**: puts the mesh data in a separate file.
 If not set, the proto file becomes huge and very slow and sluggish in all editors / IDEs I tried.